 - Different types of bacterial infection can cause necrotizing fasciitis.

-The majority of cases begin with an existing infection, most frequently on an extremity or in a
+- The majority of cases begin with an existing infection, most frequently on an extremity or in a wound.

-Treatment of an infection caused by flesh-eating bacteria involves antibiotics and surgical debridement of the wound areas as well as supportive measures such as insertion of a breathing tube, intravenous administration of fluids, and drugs to support the cardiovascular system.
+- Treatment of an infection caused by flesh-eating bacteria involves rapid antibiotic administration and/or surgical debridement of the wound areas as well as supportive measures such as insertion of a breathing tube, intravenous administration of fluids, and drugs to support the cardiovascular system.

 What is necrotizing fasciitis?